Invokana Amputation Lawsuit Claims & Settlements 2018

-The Hood National Law Group is currently investigating possible kidney failure injury from the drug called Invokana (canagliflozin) by Mitsubishi Tanabe Pharma and is marketed under license by Janssen, a division of Johnson & Johnson.
-There may be an Invokana class action lawsuit starting with cash claims from a settlement.
-Contact the Hood National Law Group, today to schedule a free initial consultation.
+The lawyers at National Injury Help are STILL ACCEPTING CLAIMS.
+These cases are for leg and foot amputation injury from the drug called Invokana (canagliflozin) and is marketed under license by Janssen, a division of Johnson & Johnson.
+Invokana amputation lawsuit are settling out of court with cash claims from these settlement.
+Contact National Injury Help, today to schedule a free initial consultation.

 FDA Alert for Invokana Increased Risk of Leg and Foot Amputations

-May 18, 2016 — San Diego, CA. ISSUE: FDA is alerting the public about interim safety results from an ongoing clinical trial that found an increase in leg and foot amputations, mostly affecting the toes, in patients treated with the diabetes medicine canagliflozin (Invokana, Invokamet).
+In May 2017 the FDA is alerting the public about interim safety results from an ongoing clinical trial that found an increase in leg and foot amputations, mostly affecting the toes, in patients treated with the diabetes medicine canagliflozin (Invokana, Invokamet).
 FDA has not determined whether canagliflozin increases the risk of leg and foot amputations.
 FDA is currently investigating this new safety issue and will update the public when we have more information.